FAQs and the First Session

 What is an Integrative Counsellor/Therapist?

 I often get asked this question because that is my model of working.
 An Integrative counsellor draws from many different strands of therapy to best suit the person they're working with.
 For example, if someone has a phobia they would like help with, then I may choose a CBT based approach that has been proven to be effective with specific concerns.
-The most important thing to know is that I will always aim work in a way that you are comfortable with; if you're not happy with any part of our sessions, my aim is to give you space and opportunity to tell me so we can try something different.
+The most important thing to know is that I will always aim work in a way that you are comfortable with; if you're not happy with any part of our sessions, my aim is to give you space and opportunity to tell me so we can adapt.
+It is perfectly natural to find it takes a little time, for both me and you, to attune to your needs.

 I find it difficult to put my feelings/experiences/worries into words.